Bhutan Map | HD Political Map of Bhutan

 Geography:

-Bhutan is a landlocked country located in the eastern Himalayas, bordered by India to the south and China to the north.
-The country is known for its stunning landscapes, including towering mountains, lush forests, and crystal-clear rivers.
-The highest peak in Bhutan, Gangkhar Puensum, is the highest unclimbed mountain in the world.
+The country is landlocked, located in the eastern Himalayas.
+It is bordered by India to its south and China to its north.
+Bhutan is known for its beautiful landscapes, such as the towering mountains, lush forests, and crystal-clear rivers.
+The highest peak in Bhutan is the Gangkhar Puensum which stands at 7,570 meters (24,836 feet) and is the highest unclimbed mountain in the world.

-Bhutan is also home to a rich variety of flora and fauna, including the endangered snow leopard, Bengal tiger, and red panda.
+The country is also home to a diverse variety of flora and fauna, such as the endangered snow leopard, red panda, and the Bengal tiger.
+The country has a high level of biodiversity, with over 5,400 species of plants, 770 species of birds, and 200 species of mammals recorded.
 Environmental conservation is a top priority in Bhutan, with the country committed to maintaining at least 60% of its land under forest cover.

 Official NameKingdom of Bhutan